Rule 26: BOARD MEMBER COMMITMENT

 To close a meeting, a motion must be made and approved by a majority of the board stating the specific reasons for closing the meeting.
 Business conducted in the closed session must pertain directly to the stated purpose for closing the meeting.

 - MEETING AGENDA PACKET.
-All matters to be considered by the board at the meeting will be included on the agenda and in the board packets delivered to board members as reasonably possible prior to the meeting.
+Matters to be considered by the board at the meeting will be included on the agenda and in the board packets delivered to board members as reasonably possible prior to the meeting.
 The board may vote to waive this policy.

-Compensation.
 Board members will serve without compensation.
 Only out of pocket expenses will be reimbursed and only for Board authorized expenses.
-Board members will not be compensated to attend meetings at Presque Isle.
+Board members will not be compensated to attend meetings at Presque Isle Harbor Association.

 Rule 31: FINANCIAL MANAGEMENT